 Addicted to Yaba?

-I am addicted in YABA.
+I am addicted in yaba.
 I want to release myself from my addiction.
-Can u give me a prescription or other ideas of how to do this??
+Can you give me a prescription or other ideas of how to do this??
 I am from Bangladesh. …

 Question-need input please?